 A few things to keep in mind while using SYSPREP:

-- If the original VM is already joined to a domain and then cloned, both the original and clone will have the same Domain SID (this is not the machine SID).
+- If the original VM is already joined to a domain and then cloned, both the original and cloned virtual machines will have the same Domain SID (this is not the machine SID).
 This will no doubt cause issues.
 That’s why you shouldn’t join a reference VM to the domain!

 - SYSPREP can reset Windows activation not more than 3 times as it’s a default limitation of the utility.
 Be careful, if you’re going to make changes to a reference VM template and need to run SYSPREP more.
 However, there is a workaround.

 Ok, now that we’re done with our precautions, let’s go back to our Hyper-V VM template.
-What are the exact steps you must follow in order to complete our clone?
+What are the exact steps you must follow to complete the virtual machine cloning?

 1. Create a reference VM: Install guest OS, enable roles and features and then apply the needed Windows Security patches and hot fixes.